e-Consult MNT (Medical Nutrition Therapy) by DocRD

-A. An example of what you eat and drink: Turkey Sandwich, 2 pieces of whole grain wheat bread, 1 oz of sliced turkey, mayonnaise teaspoon, 2 slices tomato, lettuce, salt and pepper and 1 cup of water.
+2. Do a 3-Day Dietary Recall: List everything you eat or drink and the amounts for three (3) days An example: Lunch (date) Turkey Sandwich, 2 pieces of whole grain wheat bread, 1 oz of sliced turkey, teaspoon of mayonnaise, 2 slices tomato, a lettuce leaf, salt and pepper and 1 cup of water.
+(Does not have to be consecutive days.)
+If you don’t complete all three days, then bring what you can.

-I look forward to our session and for you to begin your journey to have your nutritional goals met.
-DocRD™
+I look forward to our session and for you to begin your journey to have your nutritional goals met DocRD®.

 The State of Acute Malnutrition Website is supported by the No Wasted Lives Coalition, an interagency effort between UNICEF, Action Against Hunger, the Children’s Investment Fund Foundation, the European Commission Directorate-General for Humanitarian Aid and Civil Protection (ECHO), the UK Department for International Development (DFID), and World Food Programme (WFP).